Rabbits are one of the most misunderstood pets in the UK. Have a read of our top facts you might not know about rabbits.

 4. Their teeth never stop growing

-Rabbits that don’t eat enough hay will develop painful spurs on their teeth that cut into the gums and tongues and restrict their ability to eat.
+Rabbits that don’t eat enough hay can quickly develop dental disease, one of the most common health problems in rabbits.
+This can result in overgrown teeth and painful spurs that cut into the gums and tongues and restrict their ability to eat.

 5. Muesli rabbit food encourages bad feeding habits